 The semester grade point average is determined by multiplying the credit value of each course by the numerical equivalent of each grade to produce a quality point total and then dividing total quality points by total credit hours attempted in courses that are included in the GPA.
 The same method is used to compute cumulative grade point averages.

 Courses that are included in the GPA calculation are, in general, courses taken in residence at UMBC for academic credit and for which a letter grade has been earned.
-Following this principle, grades from study abroad courses taken under the auspices of UMBC and from courses taken through inter-institutional enrollment are included in the GPA calculation.
-Although courses taken on a "Pass/Fail" basis are usually excluded from the GPA, such courses are included in the GPA if a grade of "Fail" is earned.
-Explicitly excluded from the GPA calculation are grades from developmental courses, zero-credit courses, transfer courses, and credit-by-exam.
-Also excluded from the GPA calculation are courses for which a "W" or "I" grade is displayed and courses with grades marked "excluded" or "non-applicable" due to operation of the policies on course repeats, academic clemency, and the non-applicable semester.
+Following this principle, grades from education abroad courses taken under the auspices of UMBC and from courses taken through inter-institutional enrollment are included in the GPA calculation.
+Although courses taken on a “Pass/Fail” basis are usually excluded from the GPA, such courses are included in the GPA if a grade of “Fail” is earned.
+Explicitly excluded from the GPA calculation are grades from developmental courses, zero-credit courses, transfer courses, and test credits (i.e., AP, IB, Credit by Exam).
+Also excluded from the GPA calculation are courses for which a “W” or “I” grade is displayed and courses with grades marked “excluded” or “non-applicable” due to operation of the policies on course repeats, academic clemency, and the non-applicable semester.

 Pass/Fail Grading Option

-When students have completed 30 or more credits and are in good academic standing at UMBC, they may enroll for one pass/fail (P/F) course per semester for a total of 12 credits toward graduation.
-Courses that are only offered on a P/F basis, such as Physical Education, certain research experience courses, and internship courses are excluded from this policy.
+Students who have completed 30 or more credits and are in good academic standing (2.0 GPA or higher) at UMBC, may elect to take one course under the pass/fail (P/F) grading option per semester for a total of 12 credits toward graduation.
+The P/F grading option may only be selected for courses that carry a pass/fail grading designation.
+Courses that are only offered on a P/F basis, such as certain research experience courses, and internship courses are excluded from this policy.